-First, recognize the kind of weight you’re dealing with.
-Your pandemic weight gain is different than pounds that have slowly piled on over the years.
+So you’ve gained some weight in a short amount of time, and you’re worried about the long-term impact on your health if you don’t get back down to your normal weight.
+Luckily, your quick weight gain is different than pounds that have slowly piled on over the years.
 When you gain weight over time, your body establishes something called homeostasis, or a metabolic set point.
 In everyday language, that means your body settles in at a higher number on the scale and alters your metabolism to keep you there.
 So when you cut calories to try and drop pounds, your metabolism slows the heck down and fights you every step of the way.

-“Getting back on the bandwagon can be tough—especially after a few months of letting yourself go,” acknowledges Spiewak.
+“Getting back on the bandwagon can be tough — especially after a few months of letting yourself go,” acknowledges Spiewak.
 “But don’t put it off, because the longer you delay, the less motivation you’ll have.”
 Start by think about what you can eat right now to get your diet back on track.
-“Look at each day as a new opportunity to do your best in terms of your health, exercise, and nutrition,” she adds.
+“Look at each day as a new opportunity to do your best in terms of your health, exercise, and nutrition,” she says.

 3. Get a Slow Cooker

-The big advantage here: You’ll be cooking with less fat, while making life easier.
-Basically, you can toss all the ingredients in the pot and leave them while you go about your day.
-“Look up one or two slow cooker or instapot meals for this coming week,” says Stefanski.
+The big advantage here: You’ll be cooking with less fat while making life easier.
+Basically, you can toss all the ingredients into the pot and leave them while you go about your day.
+“Look up one or two slow cooker or Instapot meals for this coming week,” says Stefanski.
 “Purchase all the ingredients you need and choose a day that you’ll prepare that recipe.
 Getting a few well-balanced meals in your rotation can help even out less-healthy meals or snacks.”

 4. Out of Sight, Out of Mind